telecotxesco/Kaminari_Numbers/README.md

 #### Consider making backup copies of your model often.

 ## Example
+The model is on the example folder.
 We will modify the V100 in-game model in order to add 2 numbers on the sides, and one in front and in back like this:

 ![example](https://github.com/telecotxesco/Kaminari_Numbers/blob/main/img/example1.jpg?raw=true)